vgvassilev/clad/README.md

 #### Using Jupyter Notebooks

-[xeus-cling](https://github.com/jupyter-xeus/xeus-cling) provides a Jupyter kernel for C++ with the help of the C++ interpreter Cling and the native implementation of the Jupyter protocol xeus.
-Within the xeus-cling framework, Clad can enable automatic differentiation (AD) such that users can automatically generate C++ code for their computation of derivatives of their functions.
+[xeus-cpp](https://github.com/compiler-research/xeus-cpp) provides a Jupyter kernel for C++ with the help of the C++ interpreter clang-repl and the native implementation of the Jupyter protocol xeus.
+Within the xeus-cpp framework, Clad can enable automatic differentiation (AD) such that users can automatically generate C++ code for their computation of derivatives of their functions.

 To set up your environment, use:

 ```
-mamba create -n xeus-clad -c conda-forge clad xeus-cling jupyterlab
+mamba create -n xeus-clad -c conda-forge clad xeus-cpp clangdev=20 jupyterlab

 conda activate xeus-clad
 ```